opencobra/cobratoolbox/docs/source/guides/styleGuide.md

   * Include a single line of whitespace between blocks of code

 2. **Variable names**
+  * When using mixed words, separate with capital letters (with no intervening spaces or punctuation), e.g. `calculateKineticFlux`
   * Avoid ambiguity when naming variables: be as specific as possible
-  * When using mixed words, separate with capital letters, e.g. `calculateKineticFlux`
   * All variable names must be written in English
   * Use verb-noun structure for functions: allows to explain the operations performed
   * Append meaningful prefixes when possible, e.g. `Av`, `Sum`, `Min`, `Max`, etc